memgraph/docs/mage/query-modules/cpp/text.md

 Joins all the strings into a single one with the given delimiter between them.
 #### Input:

-- `strings: List[string]` ➡ list of strings to be joined
+- `strings: List[string]` ➡ list of strings to be joined.
-- `delimiter: string` ➡ string to be inserted between the given strings
+- `delimiter: string` ➡ string to be inserted between the given strings.

 #### Output:

-- `string: string` ➡ the joined string
+- `string: string` ➡ the joined string.

 #### Usage: